uds-lsv/NoisyNER/README.md

 When you work with this dataset, please consider citing us as

-> Hedderich, Zhu and Klakow:
+> Hedderich, Zhu and Klakow.
+>
-> Analysing the Noise Model Error for Realistic Noisy Label Data
+> Analysing the Noise Model Error for Realistic Noisy Label Data.
+>
 > AAAI 2021
+>
 > https://ojs.aaai.org/index.php/AAAI/article/view/16938

 ```